masud-src/OncoSTR/README.md

 ## How To

-Of course, you can use your own segmentation algorithms and just use other packages of Onco, like OncoFEM.
-Or you can modify the existing algorithms, respectively expand the existing by your own.
+You can modify the existing algorithms, respectively expand the existing by your own.
 Therefore, you can fork and ask for pull requests.

 ## Literature